 Introduction / History

-Over sixteen million Somali live scattered across eight countries in the northeastern portion of Africa, commonly called the "Horn of Africa," and in the Middle East.
-Over five million live in Ethiopia.
+Several million Somalis live scattered across eight countries in the northeastern portion of Africa, commonly called the "Horn of Africa," and in the Middle East.

 The Somali share a common language, adhere to a single faith, and share a cultural heritage that is an integral part of their nomadic lifestyle.
 Their name is derived from the words, "so maal," which literally mean, "Go milk a beast for yourself!"
 To the Somali, this is actually a rough expression of hospitality.